bitextor/bicleaner/README.md

   * `--wrong_examples_file WRONG_EXAMPLES_FILE`: File with wrong examples extracted to replace the synthetic examples from method used by default (default: None)
   * `--features_version FEATURES_VERSION`: Version of the feature (default: extracted from the features.py file)
   * `--disable_lang_ident`: Don't apply features that use language detecting (default: False).
 Useful when the language in use is too similar to other languages, making the automatic identification of language not realiable.
+  * `--relative_paths`: Ask training to save model files by relative path if they are in the same directory as metadata.
+Useful if you are going to train distributable models. (default: False)
   * `--noisy_examples_file_sl NOISY_EXAMPLES_FILE_SL`: File with noisy text in the SL.
 These are used to estimate the perplexity of noisy text.
 (Optional)
   * `--noisy_examples_file_tl NOISY_EXAMPLES_FILE_TL`: File with noisy text in the TL.
 These are used to estimate the perplexity of noisy text.
 (Optional)
   * `--lm_dev_size SIZE`: Number of sentences to be removed from clean text before training LMs.
 These are used to estimate the perplexity of clean text. (default: 2000)